Nedara-Project/nedara-lws/README.md

 - Simple password-based authentication (encrypted with Fernet)
 - Lightweight and easy to deploy with Flask + Gunicorn (optional but recommended)
 - Easily extensible with a `config.json` to define your services (use `config.json.example` template)
+- Edit files directly from the Monaco Editor (for your configuration files, etc.)

 ---